It seems like cauliflower is the low-carb favorite solution these days, especially when you’re on a low-carb diet like the 17 Day Diet.

 A member of my community was craving a low-carb tortilla to use with my Slow Cooker Mexican Cilantro Chicken recipe I recently introduced in a recent C1 Challenge.

-If you make these tortillas, let me know what you use to stuff into them.
-We’re always looking for new ways to make tacos!
+If you make these tortillas, let me know which recipe you use to make tacos.
+We’re always looking for new and interesting ways of making tacos!

 - 1/2 to 3/4 cup non or low-fat shredded cheddar cheese (enough cheese to bind everything together)